duketopceo/Dixi/AI_to_Khan.md

 4. **Unused imports** - Cleaned up some unused imports that were causing TypeScript warnings.

+## Error Handling & Reliability

+I've added comprehensive error handling throughout the entire application:

+### Backend Error Handling
+- **Port conflict detection** - The backend now detects when ports 3001 or 3002 are already in use and provides clear instructions on how to fix it
+- **Streaming endpoint race condition fix** - Fixed a bug where the streaming endpoint would end before all data was sent, causing data loss
+- **WebSocket broadcast error handling** - All WebSocket broadcasts now have try-catch blocks and properly handle failed sends
+- **Graceful shutdown** - Both HTTP and WebSocket servers now shut down properly when the app exits

+### Frontend Error Handling
+- **API service error handling** - All API calls now have proper error handling with user-friendly messages
+- **WebSocket reconnection logic** - Added retry limits (max 5 attempts), exponential backoff, and connection state tracking
+- **User-facing error messages** - The ControlPanel now displays error messages to users instead of just logging to console
+- **Timeout protection** - All API requests have 30-second timeouts to prevent hanging

+### Port Conflict Resolution
+- **kill-port utility** - Created `scripts/kill-port.ps1` to easily kill processes using specific ports
+- **npm script** - Added `npm run kill-port <port>` for convenience
+- **Helpful error messages** - When ports are in use, the backend provides clear instructions on how to resolve it

+## No Fake Code Policy

+I've removed all fake/placeholder code from the application:
+- Removed hardcoded fake system info (NVIDIA 5070 Ti, 7B Quantized, etc.) from ControlPanel
+- All data is real - no simulated responses or mock data
+- If services are unavailable, the system shows honest error messages instead of fake data
+- This aligns with the project's "honesty over illusion" philosophy

 ## Environment Setup

 I created a setup script (`scripts/setup_environment.ps1`) that: